Exotic Vegetables: wake up your plates and palates

 1. purple yam (a.k.a. ube)

-Purple yam is a root vegetable that has a bright purple color.
+Purple yam is an exotic root vegetable that has a bright purple color.
 It’s popular in tropical regions, especially India and the Philippines, where it is known as “ube.”
 With the uprise of colorful foods on Instagram, ube has gone mainstream thanks to its attractive purple hue.
 It’s often used to flavor and color baked goods and desserts.

 Purple yams are high in vitamins A, C and E and is also a great source of potassium, fiber and antioxidants.